Quick Start Guide

 If you prefer to start from scratch, click Create New Project on the Welcome screen, enter your project’s name in the dialog, and a Ruby project will be created.

-Refer to the section Creating and Managing Projects for details:
+Refer to the section Creating Projects from Scratch in RubyMine for details:

 Step 2.
 Look around

 When you launch RubyMine for the very first time, or when there are no open projects, you see the Welcome screen.
 It gives you the main entry points into the IDE: creating or opening a project, checking out a project from version control, viewing documentation, and configuring the IDE.

 When a project is opened, you see the main window divided into several logical areas.
 Let’s take a moment to see the key UI elements here:

 Project view on the left side displays your project files.

 Editor on the right side, where you actually write your code.
 It has tabs for easy navigation between open files.